A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Special Cases of Linear Minimization Oracle

-\begin{remark}[Gelbrich strong convexity] The inequality~\eqref{Gel_Fer bound} in Lemma~\ref{lem_GB} suggests that the squared Gelbrich distance is strongly convex with respect to the Frobenius norm, a property which is of interest in view of optimization algorithms.
-In comparison with the earlier results in the literature~\cite[Theorem\,1]{ref:bhatia2018strong}, the strong convexity relation~\eqref{Gel_Fer bound} does {\em not} depend on the minimum eigenvalue of the reference matrix~$\widehat{\Sigma}$, making it particularly useful when the ball contains low-rank matrices. \end{remark}
+\begin{remark}[Gelbrich strong convexity] The inequality~\eqref{Gel_Fer bound} suggests that the Gelbrich distance is strongly convex with respect to the Frobenius norm, uniformly over any compact subset of the PSD cone, a property of interest in view of optimization algorithms.
+In comparison with the earlier results in the literature~\cite[Theorem\,1]{ref:bhatia2018strong}, the strong convexity relation~\eqref{Gel_Fer bound} does {\em not} depend on the minimum eigenvalue of~$\widehat{\Sigma}$, making it particularly useful when the ball contains low-rank matrices. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{Prop_Gelbrich}] With regards to the quasi-closed form description~\eqref{Eq_LMO_Gel} and the lower bound of the dual multiplier in~\eqref{Eq_gamma_Gel}, we refer to parts (i) and (ii) in~\cite[Proposition~A.2]{Bridging_Bayesian-Viet}.
-Concerning the upper bound~\eqref{Eq_gamma_Gel}, we follow the approach used for the Frobenius distance and Kullback-Leibler divergence and derive a similar upper bound to~\eqref{Eq_gammaStarUpperBound_Fro} as

-where the first inequality in the last line is the application of the Cauchy-Schwarz inequality to the objective function and the bound~\eqref{Gel_Fer bound} in Lemma~\ref{lem_GB} for the Gelbrich distance in the constraint.
-This yields the desired upper bound~\eqref{Eq_gamma_Gel}.
-Regarding the Lipschitz constant~\eqref{Eq_LipschitzConstantGel}, we again apply the upper bound~\eqref{Gel_Fer bound} from Lemma~\ref{lem_GB} to the Lipschitz constant~\eqref{Eq_LipschitzConstant_general} from Lemma~\ref{lemma_LipschitzContinuity_dLambda} and arrive at